Load Test

 Asynch Test Execution Behavior

-• Unlike other types of Skyramp tests, load testing is asynchronous, and every command in the test is executed without waiting for feedback.
-This allows for a more accurate understanding of the stresses a system experiences.
+• Unlike other types of Skyramp tests, load testing is asynchronous, and every command in the test scenario is executed without waiting for feedback from the program runtime.
+This allows for a more realistic simulation of load on the system.

 • If a load duration rather than a count is provided, the Skyramp worker tries to maximize RPS for the specified load test duration while collecting the latency and failure rate of those requests